A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 \item The next order terms $\varepsilon^k u^k$, for $k \geq 1$, are non-geostrophic corrections.
 Their presence ensure the conservation of mass (i.e. the evolution equation for $\rho$).
 Each $u^k$ can be decomposed into the sum of an interior part, denoted $u_{\mathrm{i}}^k$, a Munk boundary layer part, denoted $u_{\mathrm{M}}^k$, and an Ekman part, denoted $u_{\mathrm{E}}^k$.
 The first two components (interior and Munk part) satisfy a quasi-geostrophic (QG) equation that will be derived in Section \ref{sec:heuristique}.
 The role of the Ekman part is to ensure that the vertical component of the velocity vanishes on the boundary.
 It does not satisfy a QG equation, but solves the system \eqref{NS-rho} with no $\beta$ term.

 \end{itemize}

 Note that the above decomposition is classical (see for instance \cite{CDGG,desjardins1999homogeneous}).
 However, in most works, only the main order component is derived and analyzed.
 Motivated by the description of western boundary current separation influenced by topography and stratification, we will need to push the expansion further.
-Indeed, the northward transport within the western boundary layer is not visible at main order, but only within the first order correction $u^1$ (see \cref{fig:illustration}).
+Indeed, the southward drift of the separation point is not visible at main order, but only within the first order correction $u^1$ (see \cref{fig:illustration}).
 Therefore our goal is truly to have an approximation result that validates the structure of the first order corrector, in the sense that $\| u-(u^0 + \eps u^1)\|=o(\eps \|u^1\|)$ in some suitable norm.
 We encounter here a first difficulty: since equation \eqref{NS-rho} has a strong penalization due to the fast rotation, the thin layer effect, and the small diffusivity, we will need to build an approximate solution at a very high order in order to justify merely the very first terms of the expansion, see \cref{sec:proof-thm} for more details.